Contact Lens Care

 Sunglasses for oval-shaped faces

-Oval face shapes are gently rounded with soft curves and are in proportion from top to bottom.
+Oval face shapes are gently rounded with soft curves and are proportionate from top to bottom.
 Any style of sunglasses will sit perfectly on oval faces.
 Aviators particularly complement this face shape, adding depth and contouring due to their tear drop silhouette.
-Thin gold or silver metal frames in particular add to the delicate softness of oval face shapes.
+Thin gold or silver metal frames in particular, add to the delicate softness of oval face shapes.

 Sunglasses for round-shaped faces